 Have input on how we can do better?
 We’d love to hear it.

-David Burke, the Director of Field Operations, graduated from the University of Iowa where he majored in business, bicycle maintenance, and beer snobbery.
+David Burke, the Vice President of Program & Field Operations, graduated from the University of Iowa where he majored in business, bicycle maintenance, and beer snobbery.
 He served just under 5 years in the Marine Corps as a logistics officer and he deployed to Iraq with RCT-8 and to Afghanistan with the 2d Marine Division.
 David finished active service as a Captain in Quantico, VA, supporting the M1A1 Tank and M88 Recovery Vehicle.
-After a short stint in consulting, David and his wife, Amanda, traveled the US logging 1000Ûªs of miles on the road and 100Ûªs with a backpack.
+After a short stint in consulting, David traveled the US logging 1000's of miles on the road and 100's with a backpack.

 This author does not have any more posts.